About

 • Spread the cinnamon frosting before you serve (they will melt on top of warm buns, but will stay intact on cooled down brioche cinnamon rolls).

-Freshly baked brioche cinnamon rolls
+Freshly baked, unfrosted brioche cinnamon rolls arranged on a baking sheet.

 Overnight brioche cinnamon rolls method #2